Variable binding and substitution for (nameless) dummies: Module-based interpretation of the binding conditions

 \subsection{Modules over De Bruijn monads and first-order signatures}

-There is a general notion of module over a monoid in a monoidal (or skew monoidal see~\cite{BHL}) category, which we do not refer to: we just give the instance we are concerned with.
-Intuitively, if $X$ is a De Bruijn monad, an $X$-module is a set that admits substitution of variables by elements of $X$: \begin{defi} For any De Bruijn monad $(X,s,v)$, an \alert{$X$-module} is an algebra for the monad $-⊗X$: it is a set $A$ equipped with a map which we denote by $r(a,f) = a[f]ᵣ$, or merely $a[f]$ when $r$ is clear from context, such that, for all $a ∈ A$ and $f,g ∈ X^ℕ$, we have
+There is a general notion of module over a monoid in a monoidal (or skew monoidal) category; we just give the instance we are concerned with.
+Intuitively, if $X$ is a De Bruijn monad, an $X$-module is a set that admits substitution of variables by elements of $X$: \begin{defi} For any De Bruijn monad $(X,s,v)$, an \alert{$X$-module} is a set $A$ equipped with a \alert{substitution} map, or \alert{action},